Its a sign of the times.

-The company, which is celebrating it s 25th anniversary this year, teaches dance, theater and American Sign Language to both hearing and deaf children between ages 5 to 18.
+The company, which is celebrating it s 25th anniversary this year, teaches dance, theater and American Sign Language to both hearing and deaf children between ages 5 and 18.

 Carroll started as a member of the group and went on to become director because she said she wanted to make a difference in the lives of children.